al3kzandr0s/CRM-System/README.md

 # CRM System
-This project is a simple web app using Spring Boot.
+This project is a simple CRUD web app using Thymeleaf, Spring Boot & basic HTML.

 The application is a CRM system for managing customers that features: